FrancisCrickInstitute/multi-dimensional-imaging-and-analysis/3D_Segmentation/Crick_IA_setup.md

 Let's get started by installing the yml file first

-  Open up the Anaconda Prompt and enter these commands:
+  Open up the Anaconda Prompt and navigate to where the environment file (in this case, Crick_IA.yml) is Then, enter this command in the Anaconda prompt:
 ```
 conda create -f Crick_IA.yml
 ```